 Step 5: Finishing Touches

-Finally, give the crochet a gentle press with an iron on low heat setting if necessary.
+Finally, gently press the crochet with an iron on a low-heat setting if necessary.
 This will help smooth out any wrinkles or creases in the fabric and give it a more finished look.
 Additionally, any embellishments that were removed should be reattached with a needle and thread.

-With these steps, you will successfully shrink your crochet item without damaging or distorting its shape.
+With these steps on how to shrink crochet, you will successfully shrink your crochet item without damaging or distorting its shape.
 It is important to note that the amount of shrinkage varies depending on the material used, so it may be necessary to repeat this process several times to achieve the desired size.

 Tips for How to Shrink Crochet